Coinbase Global Inc (COIN): A Technical Analysis - News Heater

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at COIN starting from Rajaram Gokul, who sale 1,145 shares at the price of $74.34 back on Oct 19.
-After this action, Rajaram Gokul now owns 10,558 shares of Coinbase Global Inc, valued at $85,119 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at COIN starting from Haun Kathryn, who sale 3,447 shares at the price of $99.00 back on Nov 15.
+After this action, Haun Kathryn now owns 109,146 shares of Coinbase Global Inc, valued at $341,253 using the latest closing price.

-Rajaram Gokul, the Director of Coinbase Global Inc, sale 1,145 shares at $74.38 during a trade that took place back on Sep 21, which means that Rajaram Gokul is holding 11,703 shares at $85,165 based on the most recent closing price.
+Haun Kathryn, the Director of Coinbase Global Inc, sale 5,000 shares at $99.00 during a trade that took place back on Nov 09, which means that Haun Kathryn is holding 112,593 shares at $495,000 based on the most recent closing price.

 Stock Fundamentals for COIN